 Series D in 2007

-Medivance, Inc. develops, manufactures, and sells temperature management products to hospitals worldwide.
-The company’s flagship product, the Arctic Sun Temperature Management System, enables clinicians to manage patient temperature in a noninvasive manner.
-It also offers clinical training in Targeted Temperature Management.
-The company was founded in 1998 and is headquartered in Louisville, Colorado with a European office in Den Hague, the Netherlands.
-As of November 10, 2011, Medivance, Inc. operates as a subsidiary of Bard Medical, Inc.
+Medivance, Inc. specializes in the development, manufacturing, and sale of temperature management products for hospitals globally.
+The company's primary product, the Arctic Sun Temperature Management System, is a non-invasive device that assists clinicians in monitoring and regulating patient temperature.
+In addition to its product offerings, Medivance provides clinical training in Targeted Temperature Management to ensure effective use of its systems.
+Founded in 1998, Medivance is headquartered in Louisville, Colorado, with a European office located in Den Hague, the Netherlands.
+Since November 2011, it has operated as a subsidiary of Bard Medical, Inc.

 Satiety